MohidFarhan/MohidFarhan.github.io/_posts/2026-01-31-The-Higgs-Boson.md

 m=\frac{\hbar\omega}{c^2}
 $$

-So, this gives us a way of determining the mass of a quanta.
+So, this gives us a way of determining the mass of a quantum.
 This relation can also be reproduced when you set:

 $$
 E=\hbar\omega=mc^2